mndk0076/mndk0076.github.io/README.md

 ### 3.1.8 Case Construction
 ---------------------------
+This section is completely optional, if you don't intend to package the webcam and raspberry pi together, feel free to omit this section.

+We started with a few rough sketches of the overall outline of the case, then later decided on building a sliding top.
+It’s a fairly simple design, yet it is a lot more interesting than slotted laser-cut acrylic cases.
+The slot for the ports is chamfered inwards for convenience.
+The slider top cover holds the webcam, which will be pointing to a focal point where a QR code can be placed for quicker scanning.

+Our design process consisted of brainstorming/outlining a rough sketch, followed by CAD model in AutoDesk Inventor, followed by the construction full scale foam model.

+It is imperative that less extra space while measuring, marking, or cutting on the foam.
+This is because if you make a mistake (for example accidently chipping off an edge) you can sand it down and still have a perfectly usable piece.

+Here is what our final case looked like.
+The cream/greyish ones are the AutoDesk renditions of it while the brown snapshots are the pictures of the full-scale foam model.

 #### Image 4: A collection of pictures showcasing the CAD model (cream) and the real-life model (brown) of the case from various angles
 ![Case](https://github.com/ssehra/ssehra.github.io/blob/master/case_collage.PNG)